Franco84/anagram-detector-web-1116/README.md

 # => ["inlets"]
 ```
-**Top Tip:** [%w?(some words)](http://stackoverflow.com/questions/1274675/ruby-what-does-warray-mean) is simply a shortcut for instantiating and array with items in it!
+**Top Tip:** [%w?(some words)](http://stackoverflow.com/questions/1274675/ruby-what-does-warray-mean) is simply a shortcut for instantiating an array with items in it!

 ## Instructions